Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 ✔ Strategic Use of Brand Colors & Consistency

-Color psychology plays a huge role in marketing.
-Ensure your email color scheme aligns with your USP:
+Colour psychology plays a huge role in marketing.
+Ensure your email colour scheme aligns with your USP:

 - Tech USP (Speed & Efficiency): Blue and white (trust, simplicity)